Current Aspen Colorado Homes For Sale

 McLain Flats Rd. is the “back road” to Woody Creek, paralleling Highway 82, but on a high agricultural plateau once home to Aspen’s most pastoral high mountain ranches.
 The road is known to locals for its breathtaking panoramic views of all of Aspen’s major mountains and peaks iwith a more farm/ranch type setting.
 This is one of Aspen’s most beautiful places because of the views and agricultural feeling.
 Lot sizes tend to be 3-10 acres, horses are allowed, house sizes tend to be larger with abundant water rights running off Salvation Ditch (Aspen’s primary irrigation source) and amazing mountain views.
 Cher had a wonderful adobe style ranch here and downtown retail impresario, Boogie Weinglass has his amazing Merry-Go-Round Ranch here as well and billionaire hedge funder John Paulsen sold his beautiful Aspen Lakes Ranch property in this area.

-Woody Creek: Approximately 5-6 miles from downtown Aspen, this area had been made famous as the home of the legendary writer Hunter S. Thompson, in particluar, and other well-known celebrities – actor Don Johnson lived here, Felicity Huffman’s family has a long-time Aspen homestead, Eagles musician Glenn Fry to name just a few.
+Woody Creek: Approximately 5-6 miles from downtown Aspen, this area had been made famous as the home of the legendary writer Hunter S. Thompson, in particular, and other well-known celebrities – actor Don Johnson lived here, Felicity Huffman’s family has a long-time Aspen homestead, Eagles musician Glenn Fry to name just a few.
 The reasons for its popularity are varied: remote but close to Aspen, the ‘renegade’ spirit of the place, it’s charming, funky Woody Creek Tavern as the community’s nerve center, a fair amount of riverfront properties, verdant small valley floors such as Little Woody Creek and the Lenado Mining Road.
 A funky and elegant mix of artists, cowboys, and entrepreneurs live here, and its rebel and outsider aura carries on.
-R.I.P Raoul.
+R.I.P Raoul Duke.

 Brush Creek Village is the subdivision located precisely halfway between Aspen and Snowmass Village at the intersection of Highway 82/Brush Creek Road which is the main road leading up to Snowmass Village and resort.
 The area is typically known for its big views, larger size lots – typically 2-3 acres, and more affordable, good value single family homes within the Aspen School District.
-Price ranges are $1MM-$3.5MM.